sarah-walker-pcem/pcem/readme.txt

 Amstrad PC2086/PC3086
 Paradise PVGA1.
 An early SVGA clone with 256kb VRAM.
 Can use external video card.

+Amstrad PPC512/640
+CGA/MDA outputting to 640x200 plasma display.
+Can use external video card.

 Elonex PC-425X
 Trident TGUI9400CXi with 512kb VRAM.